SPFlow/SPFlow/README.md

 ## Acknowledgments
 <img src="Documentation/acknowledgements/bmbf.png" height="100"/><img src="Documentation/acknowledgements/dfg.jpg"  height="100"/>
-* Parts of SPflow as well as its motivating research have been supported by the Germany Scienc Foundation (DFG) — AIPHES, GRK 1994, and CAML, KE 1686/3-1 as part of SPP 1999— and the Federal Ministry of Education and Research (BMBF) — InDaS, 01IS17063B.
+* Parts of SPFlow as well as its motivating research have been supported by the Germany Scienc Foundation (DFG) — AIPHES, GRK 1994, and CAML, KE 1686/3-1 as part of SPP 1999— and the Federal Ministry of Education and Research (BMBF) — InDaS, 01IS17063B.